fossasia/open-event-server/docs/installation/local.md

 psql -d postgres
 ```

 * When inside psql, create a user for open-event and then using the user create the database.
-Also, create a test databse named opev_test for the test suites by dumping the oevent database into it. without this, the tests will not run locally.
+Also, create a test databse named opev_test for the test suites by dumping the oevent database into it.
+Without this, the tests will not run locally.

 For ease of development, you should create Postgres user with the same username as your OS account.
 If your OS login account is _john_, for example, you should create _john_ user in Postgres.
 By this, you can skip entering password when using database.